storybookjs/marko/docs/get-started/browse-stories.md

   />
 </video>

-Navigate between stories by clicking on them in the sidebar or use keyboard shortcuts (for instance for macOS use opt + ◀️ ▶️).
+Navigate between stories by clicking on them in the sidebar or use keyboard shortcuts (for instance use opt/alt + ◀️ ▶️).
 Try the sidebar search to find a story by name.

 ### Toolbar